brucemack/WARS-Birdhouse/README.md

 * 36-byte fixed size
 * Version is 2 (at the moment)
-* Packet ID is used for acknowledgement and duplicaiton elimination.
-16-bit integer (little endian)
+* Packet ID is used for acknowledgement and duplicate packet elimination.
+16-bit integer (little endian).
 * Call signs are in ASCII format, padded with spaces as needed
 * Source/destination addresses are 16-bit integer (little endian).
 More on addresses below.